31st Season Features Films Highlighting Art, Resilience and Activism From Across the U.S. and Around the World

 A village woman with no high school diploma becomes China’s most famous poet, and her book of poetry the best-selling such volume in China in the past 20 years.
 Still Tomorrow follows Yu Xiuhua, a 39-year-old woman living with cerebral palsy, as she faces sudden fame.
 The film poignantly weaves her personal narrative with that of an ascendant, urbanizing China.

 August 27, 2018

 by Zaradasht Ahmed

-Nowhere to Hide follows male nurse Nori Sharif in one of the world’s most dangerous and inaccessible areas: the “triangle of death” in central Iraq.
+Nowhere to Hide follows nurse Nori Sharif in one of the world’s most dangerous and inaccessible areas: the “triangle of death” in central Iraq.
 Initially filming stories of survivors and the hope of a better future as U.S. and Coalition troops retreat from Iraq in 2011, Sharif eventually turns the camera on himself.
 Through five years, Sharif and his family experience dramatic change as conflicts continue with Iraqi militias and the rise of ISIS.

 Voices of the Sea

 Revealing stark realities for the poorest of rural Cubans with unique access and empathy, this is the story of a 30-something mother of four longing for a better life.
 The tension between wife and aging husband—one desperate to leave, the other content to stay—builds into a high stakes family drama after her brother and the couple’s neighbors escape.
 A co-production of American Documentary | POV and ITVS.